show_page.php1 : mm21.jpg

 HISTOPATHOLOGIC DESCRIPTION: Articular epiphyseal cartilage complex: A focally extensive 10mm long area of the epiphyseal cartilage is markedly thickened up to 2mm deep, twice the thickness of adjacent unaffected cartilage, extending into the underlying epiphyseal cancellous bone.
 At the deep margin, large segments of the affected cartilage are pale (loss of matrix proteoglycans) or are necrotic characterized by eosinophilic matrix with loss of cellular detail and lacunae that are empty or contain necrotic chondrocytes.
 Multifocally, cartilage canals within the affected cartilage are necrotic with absence of normal vascular channels, and with loss of endothelial lining and replacement with scant loose fibrous connective tissue and debris which extends outward from vascular channels and replaces chondrous matrix.
 At the deep edge of the thickened articular epiphyseal cartilage complex, bony trabeculae contain retained cartilage cores; within this area there are several fragmented, displaced bony trabeculae (microfractures) that focally coalesce (infraction) surrounded by abundant polymerized fibrin and hemorrhage.
 Focally extensively in the subchondral bone, normal hematopoietic elements are replaced by increased numbers of fibroblasts and fibrous connective tissue admixed with few lymphocytes and plasma cells.

-MORPHOLOGIC DIAGNOSIS: Articular epiphyseal cartilage complex: Chondronecrosis, multifocal, moderate, chronic, with loss of cartilage proteoglycans, subchondral microfractures and infraction, and failure of endochondral ossification (osteochondrosis manifesta), mixed breed, equine.
+MORPHOLOGIC DIAGNOSIS: Articular epiphyseal cartilage complex: Chondronecrosis, chronic, multifocal, moderate, with loss of cartilage proteoglycans, subchondral microfractures and infraction, and failure of endochondral ossification (osteochondrosis manifesta), mixed breed, equine.

 CONDITION: Osteochondrosis